lzrmihnea/lzrmihnea.github.io/_drafts/2017-06-16-36-craft-essays-chuck-palahniuk.md

 But with sex, it helps if you re-invent the language of sex.
 Most people have their own pet vocabulary for sex organs and sex acts.
 To make an orgasm fresh and unique – even if it’s just words happening on a page – invent a way that only your narrator would talk about sex. !at special nickname for their genitals. !eir euphemism for intercourse

-For another exercise, write out an event from your past that involved a strong physical sensation.
+> For another exercise, write out an event from your past that involved a strong physical sensation.
 Un-pack it, detail by detail, and create the sensation in the reader’s gut.
 Again, without using abstract short-cuts that describe the sensation.
 Always, create the sensation.
 27

+## 4. Submerging the 'I'

 In contrast, third person stories can feel as if they’re being told by someone too afraid to take responsibility.
 Still, the problem is – we hate that “I.” !e answer?
 Use the %rst person voice, but hide the I

 So consider writing in the %rst person, but after your %rst draft – take out as many I’s as possible.
 Or hide them.
 Change them to “mine” or “me” or “my.”
 Or switch to the rhetorical second person or even third person.
 Just get rid of those I’s.
 My personal demon is any story that starts with “I.” !at instantly turns oﬀ my attention.
 But that’s just me.
 Keep that camera pointed away from yourself for as long as possible

+## 5. Hiding a gun

 In the book/movie Breakfast at Tiﬀanys, the female lead makes money by visiting a criminal in prison, and posing as his niece to convey messages coded to sound like weather forecasts